tomcollins/bbc-voice/README.md

 BBC Voice is an application that lets users explore BBC content quickly and easily through voice commands.

-It offers faster access to BBC content that would be possible with the existing formats.
+It offers faster and more intimate access to BBC content that would be possible with the existing/traditional formats.

 As a product BBC voice will be available to users on mobile and desktop.